Ċirkewwa

-It is the site of the Ċirkewwa Ferry Terminal, where regular car ferries operate to the port of Mġarr in Gozo.
+It is the site of the Ċirkewwa Ferry Terminal, from where regular car ferries operate to the port of Mġarr in Gozo.
 In the summer, boat trips to Comino also operate, as well as organised diving excursions.
-As Ċirkewwa is a point on the northernmost end of the island, and not a town, there is no major infrastructure besides the terminal.
+As Ċirkewwa is a point on the northernmost end of the island, and not a town, there is no major infrastructure besides the terminal, but near the harbour there is a hotel resort.
+Paradise Bay, a sandy beach, is also nearby, to the south of the Ċirkewwa peninsula.

-Visitors travelling to Gozo can reach Ċirkewwa by car by following road signs to Gozo, and by bus from Valletta, Sliema, Buġibba and St. Paul's Bay.
+Visitors travelling to Gozo can reach Ċirkewwa by car by following road signs to Gozo, and by bus directly from Valletta, Sliema, Buġibba and St. Paul's Bay.

-Near the harbour there is a hotel and Paradise Bay, a sandy beach.
+Etymology

+The name Ċirkewwa is derived from the Maltese word "ċirka", which means "circle".
+This name was given to the town due to its circular shape, as it is situated on a small peninsula that curves outward into the Mediterranean Sea.

-Diving in Ċirkewwa
+Diving

 Ċirkewwa is one of the most visited scuba diving sites on the Maltese Islands.
-It has underwater cliffs, caves, tunnels and an arch down to the seabed at 27m. Ċirkewwa also includes the wrecks of the tugboat MV Rozi and the P29 patrol boat, which were intentionally sunk in 1992 and 2007 respectively.
+It has underwater cliffs, caves, tunnels and an arch down to the seabed at 27m. Ċirkewwa also includes the wrecks of the tugboat MV Rozi and the P29 patrol boat, which were intentionally sunk in 1992 and 2007, respectively.
 Out towards Marfa Point is a statue of the Virgin Mary which was placed in a natural cavern by the Amphibians Diving Club.

-From the middle of 2010, divers have been cooperating to designate Ċirkewwa as a Voluntary Marine Reserve.
+From the middle of 2010, divers have been cooperating to designate Ċirkewwa as a Voluntary Marine Reserve to safeguard the site.
 The site now has the support of the diving community which is working to gain the support of the fishing, angling and boating communities to implement a code of conduct to preserve and protect the site.

+In addition to being a popular dive site, Ċirkewwa is also home to a lesser-known natural pool, the Ċirkewwa Hole (also known as Wied Musa Natural Pool), located near the ferry terminal.
+This rocky inlet offers a quiet spot for visitors to swim in calm, secluded surroundings.